Round Top Lake Sunset

 This perspective is looking West through Horse Canyon, into the canyon of the North Mokelumne River, further downstream from our fording point at Camp Irene.
 Note the bright green of paper plants visible on the distant hills.

 Note the Paper Plants run all the way down mountain, as far as I could see.
-The picture at Left shows them covering the whole flank of the mountain above us, the picture at top shows them below.
+The second picture above this one shows them covering the whole flank of the mountain above us, the picture at top shows them running down the mountain.

 I've never seen a bigger colony of Paper Plant.